Breekpot/docs/bloqs/bloqhouse/overview.rst

 Collateralized peer-to-peer lending
 -----------------------------------

-Another application one could think of is to use Bloqs to collateralize peer-to-peer loans between friends or between a bank and customer.
+Another application one could think of is to use Bloqs to collateralize peer-to-peer loans between friends or between bank and customer.
 Coming summer Bloqhouse plans to organize a :ref:`bloqathon` to kick-start development on top of the **open** Bloq ecoystem.

 |